I was 18 when I walked into my new job at a call center that sold insurance.

 I had never cold called before.

-I was surrounded by “money is the root of all evil” types, with a resentment toward wealth.
+I was surrounded by “money is the root of all evil” types, with a deep resentment towards wealth.

 I hated it.
 It didn’t make any sense to me.